RenanEuzebio/reff-stack/README.md

 - **Docker Container 2: Pocketbase**
   - Lightweight backend for DB and Auth: [Pocketbase](https://pocketbase.io/)

-- **Portainer Agent:**
+- **Komodo Periphery Agent:**
-  - Enables remote container management from the main server.
+  - Installed on each site VPS.
+  - Connects to the central Komodo Core to allow remote orchestration.

 ---